S-James19/Portfolio-Website/documentation/Frontend/frontend.md

 To conduct my HCI investigation, here is the following approach that I took.

 * I researched the different types of heuristics and features of a website that need to be measured.
-* I created a google form covering different types of questions from different areas of the website, including:
+* I created a Google form covering different types of questions from different areas of the website, including:
 	* Direct questions, e.g. Do you like this?
 	* Number scales, e.g. How much out of 10 would you agree to this?
-* I sent this form out to a number of my fellow colleagues to collect responses.
+* I sent this form out to a number of people to collect responses.

 ### My responses